jwwg/VehiclePositionSolver/README.md

 Assumptions
 ---------------------
-- the default parser assumes a fixed record length of 30 bytes
+Fixed record length of 30 bytes
+2,000,000 position records (but it is a command line parameter)

 Building and Running
 --------------------
 Main project is VehiclePositionSolver, running in .NET 6.
+Run with --help for command line options
+By default, it uses the faster GridSolver

 Notes
 ----------
+- minimal error checking
+- no "wrapping" implemented - grid cache will fail across min/max longitude

 Benchmark
 ----------------------------------------------